ESMValGroup/Community/User Engagement Lead/survey_questions.md

 **Describe your research/case study and challenges:**

-1. Can you describe your research/case study?
+1. Can you describe your research/case study with respect to data processing?
-2. Can you underline the challenges in your research/case study?
+2. Can you underline the challenges in your research/case study with respect data handling?
 3. How would you categorize your expertise level in using ESMValTool?
 (Beginner, competent practitioner, expert)